DjangoGirls/tutorial-extensions/en/homework_create_more_models/README.md

 Now we can see the comments section on pages with post details.

-But it could look a little bit better, so let's add some CSS to the bottom of the `static/css/blog.css` file:
+But it could look a little bit better, so let's add some configuration to the CSS file:

+{% filename %}static/css/blog.css{% endfilename %}
 ```css
 .comment {
     margin: 20px 0px 20px 20px;
 }
 ```

 We can also let visitors know about comments on the post list page.
-Go to the `blog/templates/blog/post_list.html` file and add the line:
+Go to the `post_list.html` file and add the line:

+{% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```django
 <a href="{% url 'post_detail' pk=post.pk %}">Comments: {{ post.comments.count }}</a>
 ```

 After that our template should look like this:

+{% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```django
 {% extends 'blog/base.html' %}